glassnotes/ELEC-221/README.md

 1. [2024-10-10] Introducing the Fourier transform
 1. [2024-10-15] Properties of the CT Fourier Transform
 1. [2024-10-17] The CT Fourier transform properties: convolution and multiplication
 1. [2024-10-22] Differentiation and integration properties; systems based on differential equations
+1. [2024-10-24] Analysis of CT systems based on first- and second-order differential equations